 Table 1 presents the descriptive statistics of the interviewed makhana farmers.
 The average age of the head of household is 49 years.
-Head of households are all male and 93% of the households belong to the malla caste.
-While some key informants indicated that other farmers than the malla caste were often cultivators of the pond while the role of the malla caste - the traditional producers and processors of makhana - was reduced to wage labor for makhana production, this is thus not borne out by our data, at least in the survey area.
+Head of households are all male and 93% of the households belong to the mallah caste.
+While some key informants indicated that other farmers than the mallah caste were often cultivators of the pond and that the role of the mallah caste - the traditional producers and processors of makhana - was basically reduced to wage labor for pondowning or -leasing households, this is thus not borne out by our data, at least in the survey area.
 The size of an average household would be slightly above 7 members.
 Two-thirds of the producers are member of a fishermen cooperative society but only very few are members of any other farmers' organization.

 The households involved in makhana cultivation are relatively poor, even for Bihar standards, as seen by several indicators (Table 1).
 First, 48% of the heads of households are illiterate.
 Second, more than two-thirds of the producers are holders of a Below the Poverty Line (BPL) or Antyodaya card, both indicators of severe poverty.
 Third, 60% of the producers interviewed described themselves as poorer than the average household in the village.
-One quarter even self-reports to be among the poorest in the village.
+One quarter even self-reported to be among the poorest in the village.